gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     up in the Omeka navigation section.

 ---
-## Bulk Metadata Editor
+## Simple Vocab
 ---

-Bulk Metadata Editor has no configuration options.
+You'll install the Simple Vocab plugin next because it is needed by the AvantElements plugin.

-Follow these steps to install Bulk Metadata Editor:
+Follow these steps to install and configure the Simple Vocab plugin:

 -	Go to the Omeka `Plugins` page
--	Click the `Install` button for `Bulk Metadata Editor`
+-	Click the `Install` button for `Simple Vocab`

----
-## Geolocation
----

-!!! note ""
-    Skip this task if the installation will not be using the Geolocation plugin.

-!!! warning ""
-    The only Digital Archive installation that has the Geolocation plugin installed is Southwest Harbor Public Library and it uses a version modified by AvantLogic; however, the Library has deactivated the plugin because too much advertising shows up in the maps.

-Follow these steps to install the Geolocation plugin:

--	Go to the Omeka `Plugins` page
+-   Leave **Apply to Files** unchecked
--	Click the `Install` button for `Geolocation`
+-   Click the `Save Changes` button
+-   Click `Simple Vocab` in Omeka's left admin menu
+-   Add vocabularies for the **Rights**, **Subject**, and **Type** elements
+    For each element:
+    -   Choose the element name from the **Element** dropdown
--   Configure the plugin as appropriate for the installation
+    -   Copy/paste the values from another installation into **Vocabulary Terms**
 -   Click the `Save Changes` button

 ---